 In addition to carrying out the mechanical work, the machinists are generally also responsible for cleaning the machines and tools and managing the waste generated.
 These activities are included in this task because they are conducted under the same operational conditions and risk management measures as the machining activities.
+Effective cleaning practices are implemented to prevent surface contamination around treatment baths and other equipment, in the vicinity where machining activities take place.
 A typical cleaning operation consists of cleaning and disposing of waste particles generated during the machining process.
-Also, after activities where coarser surface shavings are removed without releasing dust, the workers clean the working area with a vacuum cleaner at the hand of the shift or in between.
-All process fluids are collected and sent to an external waste management company
+Also, after activities where coarser surface shavings are removed without releasing dust, the workers clean the working area with a vacuum cleaner at the end of the shift or in between.
+All process fluids are collected and sent to an external waste management company.